DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions.md

 We suggest setting up two GitHub Actions workflows in your GitHub repository.
 One for the base environment and another for the PR environment.

 - **Base environment workflow**: Triggered on every merge to the `main branch`.
-This ensures that base artifacts are readily available for use when a PR is opened.
+This ensures that base dbt artifacts are readily available for use when a PR is opened.

 - **PR environment workflow**: Triggered on every push to the `pull-request branch`.
 This workflow will compare base models with the current PR environment.